The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-0/lesson_1_git/git_lecture_notes.md

 * `git status` will show you the status of your project
 * `git add <file-name>` will add certain files to the staging area
     * `git add -A` will add ALL changed files to the staging area (`-A` can be replaced with `.` too)
-* `git commit -m "commit message"` will take all changes files in the staging area and package them into a single commit
+* `git commit -m "commit message"` will take all changes files in the staging area and package them into a single commit. _Be descriptive!_
 * `git push` pushes the commited changes from the local repo to the remote repo
 * `git pull` pulls down any changes from the remote repo to the local repo